cncf/wg-serverless/whitepapers/serverless-overview/README.md

     * Sample applications and open source tools in the CNCF GitHub repo, with a preference for highlighting the interoperability aspects or linking to external resources for each provider.

-* Provide guidance on how to evaluate functional and nonfunctional characteristics of serverless architectures relative to CaaS or PaaS.
+* Provide guidance on how to evaluate functional and non-functional characteristics of serverless architectures relative to CaaS or PaaS.
 This could take the form of a decision tree or recommend a set of tools from within the CNCF project family.

 * Provide guidance on serverless security topics such as: secure serverless development guidelines, hardening serverless deployments, adequate security logging and monitoring as well as relevant tools & procedures (see [The Ten Most Critical Security Risks in Serverless Architectures](https://github.com/puresec/sas-top-10)).